 - After receiving positive notification from us, the successful student will have to send her/his application also to DAAD, for additional confirmation by the DAAD board.
 The required documents are nearly identical to what has to be submitted to M&B. (Don’t worry: Students will be thoroughly briefed by the Berlin School of Mind and Brain about all this.)

 Preconditions for eligibility / suitability for these scholarships in 2024 are:

 - At the time when the DAAD receives the nomination letter from the Berlin School of Mind and Brain (April/May 2023), the last final exam (Master's degree or equivalent) of the student must have taken place no longer than six years ago.

-- At the time when DAAD receives the nomination letter from us (May 2023), applicants must not have resided in Germany for more than 15 months (i.e., not come to Germany before January 2022).
+- At the time when DAAD receives the nomination letter from us (May/June 2024), applicants must not have resided in Germany for more than 15 months (i.e., not have come to Germany before February 2023).

 - Please note that the DAAD scholarship comprises funding for three years.
 An extension of a further 12 months (i.e. up to 48 months in total) may be possible.
 You will receive detailed information about the terms and conditions from the school’s management and from the DAAD